-Participants in this program come from CDC’s existing Housing Choice Voucher Rental Assistance and Family Self Sufficiency Programs.
+Participants in this program come from CDCLI’s existing Housing Choice Voucher Rental Assistance and/or Family Self Sufficiency Programs.
 Many of these households need assistance in household budgeting, savings planning, and credit clean-up to assist them in their move toward home ownership.
-As prospective home owners develop capacity to search for a home and apply for a mortgage, the counseling staff will help them through the home purchase process.
+As prospective home owners develop capacity to search for a home and apply for a mortgage, the counseling staff helps them through the home purchase process.

-Each prospect is evaluated in accordance with their income, so that no more than 30% of their monthly gross income goes toward payment of principal, interest, taxes and insurance payments (PITI).
-They obtain a mortgage for an amount which they can afford from a conventional (or FHA-insured) lender.
+Each prospect is evaluated in accordance with their income so that a maximum of 30% of their monthly gross income goes toward payment of principal, interest, taxes, and insurance payments (PITI).
+They obtain a mortgage for an amount they can afford through a conventional or FHA-insured lender.

-The difference between the conventional mortgage amount that the applicant can afford, and the purchase price of the home, less the down payment, will determine the amount of a second mortgage to be provided by CDC.
-CDC will make these mortgage funds available with funding from the Neighborhood Reinvestment Corporation and other sources.
+The difference between the conventional mortgage amount that the applicant can afford and the purchase price of the home, less the down payment, determines the amount of a second mortgage provided by CDCLI, which is made available with funding from the Neighborhood Reinvestment Corporation and other sources.

-Each participant will also receive services from CDC’s HomeOwnership Center.
-At the Center, families learn home maintenance, budgeting, money and credit management, information about a variety of mortgage products, how to locate and negotiate the purchase of a house, and the like.
-In addition, families will be assisted with linking to down payment assistance programs and to houses being developed by CDC and other non-profits and municipalities which utilize State and/or federal subsidies to reduce the purchase price.
+Each participant also receives services from CDCLI’s NeighborWorks® HomeOwnership Center.
+At the Center, families learn home maintenance, budgeting, money and credit management, information about a variety of mortgage products, and how to locate and negotiate the purchase of a house.
+In addition, families are provided with a resource list for down payment assistance programs and to houses being developed by CDCLI and other non-profits and municipalities which utilize State and/or federal subsidies to reduce the purchase price.